 Bayer Future Clinical Trials project utilizes VEIL.AI's next-generation anonymization

-We provided anonymized data for Bayer in order to build a Synthetic Control Arm
+We provided anonymized data for Bayer in order to build a synthetic control arm

 A synthetic control arm (SCA) is a way to utilize already existing data in clinical trials to replace or reduce the need for traditional placebo groups.
 By leveraging real-world or historical data, SCAs make trials more ethical, faster, and cost-effective.
 They allow for quicker patient enrollment, reduce exposure to ineffective treatments, and improve trial efficiency, especially in rare diseases and other such indication areas where traditional control setting is difficult to implement.
 SCAs also enhance statistical power, support personalized medicine, and are gaining acceptance from regulatory agencies for faster drug approvals.